project-gemmi/gemmi/docs/mol.rst

 Gemmi exposes the *altloc* field to the user (like mmdb).
 On top of it it offers simple utilities that make working with conformers
+easier:

-easier: functions that ignore all but the main conformations (inspired by BioPython), and lightweight proxy objects ResidueGroup and AtomGroup that group alternative conformers (inspired by iotbx).
+- functions that ignore all but the main conformations (inspired by BioPython),
+- and lightweight proxy objects ResidueSpan and AtomSpan that group alternative conformers (inspired by iotbx).

 Structure
 ---------